Power outages linger for millions as another icy storm looms

-AUSTIN, Texas (AP) — Utility crews raced Wednesday to restore power to nearly 3.4 million customers around the U.S. who were still without electricity in the aftermath of a deadly winter storm, and another blast of ice and snow threatened to sow more chaos.
+AUSTIN, Texas (AP) — Millions of Americans endured another frigid day without electricity or heat in the aftermath of a deadly winter storm as utility crews raced to restore power before another blast of snow and ice sowed more chaos in places least equipped to deal with it.

+Nearly 3.4 million customers around the U.S. were still without electricity, and some also lost water service.
+Texas officials ordered 7 million people — a quarter of the population of the nation's second-largest state — to boil tap water before drinking it following days of record low temperatures that damaged infrastructure and froze pipes.

-The latest storm front was expected to bring more hardship to states that are unaccustomed to such frigid weather — parts of Texas, Arkansas and the Lower Mississippi Valley — before moving into the Northeast on Thursday.
+The latest storm front was certain to complicate recovery efforts, especially in states that are unaccustomed to such weather — parts of Texas, Arkansas and the Lower Mississippi Valley.

 “There’s really no letup to some of the misery people are feeling across that area,” said Bob Oravec, lead forecaster with the National Weather Service, referring to Texas.

-More than two dozen people have died in the extreme weather this week, some while struggling to find warmth inside their homes.
+This week's extreme weather has been blamed for the deaths of more than 30 people, some of whom perished while struggling to keep warm inside their homes.
 In the Houston area, one family succumbed to carbon monoxide from car exhaust in their garage.
-Another perished as they used a fireplace to keep warm.
+Another family died while using a fireplace to keep warm.

-Record low temperatures were reported in city after city.
-Scientists say the polar vortex, a weather pattern that usually keeps to the Arctic, is increasingly spilling into lower latitudes and sticking around longer, and global warming caused by humans is partly responsible.

-Utilities from Minnesota to Texas and Mississippi have implemented rolling blackouts to ease the burden on power grids straining to meet extreme demand for heat and electricity.
-In Mexico, rolling blackouts Tuesday covered more than one-third of the country after the storms in Texas cut the supply of imported natural gas.

-The weather has also threatened the nation's COVID-19 vaccination effort.
-President Joe Biden’s administration said delays in vaccine shipments and deliveries were likely.

-The worst U.S. power outages by far have been in Texas, where officials requested 60 generators from the Federal Emergency Management Agency and planned to prioritize hospitals and nursing homes.
-The state opened 35 shelters to more than 1,000 occupants, the agency said.
+Weather-related outages have been particularly stubborn in Oregon, where some customers have been without power for almost a week.

-Texas’ power grid manager, the Electric Reliability Council of Texas, said electricity had been restored to 600,000 homes and businesses by Tuesday night, though 3 million homes and businesses remained without power as of midday Wednesday.
-Officials did not know when power would be restored, but ERCOT President Bill Magness said he hoped many customers would see at least partial service restored by later Wednesday or Thursday.
+The president of the Texas power grid manager, the Electric Reliability Council of Texas, said he hoped many customers would see at least partial service restored by later Wednesday or Thursday.

-Magness also defended the decision to force outages “to prevent an event that would have been even more catastrophic than the terrible events we’ve seen this week.”

-Dashawn Walker, 33, was thrilled to find the power back on in his Dallas apartment Wednesday.
+Dashawn Walker, 33, was thrilled to find the power back on in his Dallas apartment.
 He stayed at a suburban hotel Tuesday night after being without power since Sunday, but said he was charged $474 for one night.

 “It’s crazy,” Walker said.
 “I mean why would y’all go up on the hotels in the middle of a crisis?"

-The weather also caused major disruptions to water systems in the Texas cities of Houston, Fort Worth, Galveston, Corpus Christi and in Memphis, Tennessee, and Shreveport, Louisiana, where city fire trucks delivered water to several hospitals aand bottled water was being brought in for patients and staff, KSLA News reported.
-In Houston, residents were told to boil their water — if they had power to do so — because of a major drop in water pressure linked to the weather.
+The weather also disrupted water systems in several Southern cities, including in New Orleans and Shreveport, Louisiana, where city fire trucks delivered water to several hospitals, and bottled water was being brought in for patients and staff, Shreveport television station KSLA reported.

-In Abilene, Texas, firefighters were hampered by low water pressure as they tried to extinguish a house fire this week, the Abilene Reporter News reported.

-“They had to watch that house burn,” City Manager Robert Hanna said Tuesday at a news conference.
+Power was cut to a New Orleans facility that pumps drinking water from the Mississippi River.
+A spokeswoman for the Sewerage and Water Board said on-site generators were used until electricity was restored.

+In the southwest Louisiana city of Lake Charles, Mayor Nic Hunter said Wednesday that water reserves remained low and local hospitals were faced with the possibility they might have to transfer patients to other areas.

 Authorities said a fire that killed three young children and their grandmother in the Houston area likely was caused by the fireplace they were using to keep warm.
 In Oregon, authorities confirmed Tuesday that four people died in the Portland area of carbon monoxide poisoning.